Snowflake Software is acquired by Cirium

 The tool below enables you to explore the Flight Data APIs by building HTTP REST queries and viewing live data.
 Along with your user key, fill in the parameters for the desired API and click 'Try it out!'.
 If you don't have a user key, Sign Up here for an account.

 All of the flight data derived from the APIs listed on this page is also available via dedicated AMQP data stream.
-Head to this page for more information.

 The APIs listed on this page have Global data coverage.

 Access to the Flights by GUFI API cannot be granted until an approval process has been completed.
 Please head to this page to request access.

 Responses for Flight Data by default use XML with an extended version of the FIXM 3.0.1 schema

 The Flights by Tile, Flight Detail by GUFI & Flight Delay APIs have a GeoJSON response option available.
 To request GeoJSON use the HTTP header "Accept : application/json" in the tool below or add the query string "format=json" to the request URL.

 Check out the Laminar Data UML model for a full breakdown of how the Laminar API is structured and how individual elements relate to one another.

 Further explanation for the Flights by Airline and Status request